 - The uncertainty of federal and state funding can have a profound impact on the financial health of the District.
 Although no changes are currently anticipated, the federal and the state governments could implement budget cuts.
 There is presently no update on the continuance of Forest Reserve funding which if implemented could have a positive impact on the budget and reduced deficit spending patterns. - The continuing increases in premiums for health care insurance, retirement, and worker's compensation could have a significant effect on the future financial health of the District.
-The 2019 premium for health insurance did not change over the 2018 composite premiums.
-However, health care premiums and retirement liabilities are predicted to continue to increase into the foreseeable future. - The budget assumptions used to prepare the budget for 2018/2019 included a 0% cost of living allowance (COLA).
-A negotiated settlement of 2% to the salary schedules were included retroactive for 2018/19 and 2.5% projected in 2019/20.
-In addition, employer rate of 16.28% and 18.062% was used in 18/19 for CalSTRS and CalPERS contributions to California certificated and classified retirement systems, respectively. - The inevitable increases in PERS and STRS contribution rates that will be necessary to fund the Net Pension Liability will likely require careful budgeting and planning.
+The 2022 premium for health insurance did not change over the 2021 composite premiums.
+However, health care premiums and retirement liabilities are predicted to continue to increase into the foreseeable future. - The budget assumptions used to prepare the budget for 2021/2022 included a 5.07% cost of living allowance (COLA) to LCFF.
+In addition, employer rate of 19.10% and 25.37% was used in 22/23 for CalSTRS and CalPERS contributions to California certificated and classified retirement systems, respectively. - The inevitable increases in PERS and STRS contribution rates that will be necessary to fund the Net Pension Liability will likely require careful budgeting and planning.